What is WIOA?

 Who can apply?

-Job seekers and students who live in one of the eight counties we serve may apply for a WIOA grant at the Career Link office in the county where they live.
+Job seekers and students who live in one of the eight counties we serve may apply for WIOA assistance at their local Career Link office.

 Who might be eligible for WIOA Grants for training?